ohtsukalab/autogenu-jupyter/README.md

 - C++11
 - Cmake
 - Eigen 3
-- Python 3.6.x, Jupyter Notebook, SymPy (to generate nmpc_model.hpp, nmpc_model.cpp, main.cpp by AutoGenU.ipynb)
+- Python 3.6.x, Jupyter Notebook, SymPy (to generate `nmpc_model.hpp`, `nmpc_model.cpp`, `main.cpp`, and `CMakeLists.txt` by `AutoGenU.ipynb`)
-- Python 3.6.x, NumPy, seaborn (to plot simulation data on AutoGenU.ipynb)
+- Python 3.6.x, NumPy, seaborn (to plot simulation data on `AutoGenU.ipynb`)

 # Usage
-### AutoGenU
+## AutoGenU
-AutoGenU generates following source files under your setting state equation and cost function:
+`AutoGenU.ipynb` generates following source files under your setting state equation and cost function:
-- nmpc_model.hpp
+- `nmpc_model.hpp`
-- nmpc_model.cpp
+- `nmpc_model.cpp`
-- main.cpp
+- `main.cpp`
-- CMakeLists.txt
+- `CMakeLists.txt`
-You can also build source files for numerical simulation, execute numerical simulation, and plot or save simulation result on AutoGenU.
+You can also build source files for numerical simulation, execute numerical simulation, and plot or save simulation result on `AutoGenU.ipynb`.

-### C/GMRES based solvers
+## C/GMRES based solvers of NMPC
-The C/GMRES based solvers in src/solver directory can be used independently of AutoGenU.
+The C/GMRES based solvers in src/solver directory can be used independently of `AutoGenU.ipynb`.
 First, you have to set the following files:
-- nmpc_model.hpp: write parameters in your model
+- `nmpc_model.hpp`: write parameters in your model
-- nmpc_model.cpp: write equations of your model
+- `nmpc_model.cpp`: write equations of your model
-- main.cpp: write parameters of solvers
+- `main.cpp`: write parameters of solvers
-AutoGenU.ipynb generates these source files automatically.
-After setting these files, set CMakeLists.txt and build source files.
+After setting these files, set `CMakeLists.txt` and build source files.
+Note that `AutoGenU.ipynb` generates these source files and `CMakeLists.txt` automatically.

 # Demo